philip-harvey/rclone/docs/content/bisync.md

 2021/05/12 00:49:40 ERROR : Bisync aborted.
 Must run --resync to recover.
 ```

-### Illegal filenames

-Some cloud services allow characters in filenames that are not legal on the
-local filesystem, such as `/`, `:`.
-bisync may fail when attempting to copy these files to the local filesystem.
-Consider renaming the offending file, or adding it to the `--filters-file`.

 ### Denied downloads of "infected" or "abusive" files

 Google Drive has a filter for certain file types (`.exe`, `.apk`, et cetera)